Doctors Note Logo

 But don't ignore warning signs.
 Persistent, painful, or worsening symptoms need medical attention.

-If you're unsure what's causing your rash, Ubie's AI-powered Heat Rash symptom checker can provide a quick, free assessment to help you decide your next steps and whether you should consult with a healthcare professional.
+If you're experiencing ongoing discomfort or want to better understand your symptoms, try Ubie's AI-powered symptom checker for a quick, free assessment that can help guide your next steps and determine whether consulting with a healthcare professional is recommended.

 Your skin is your body's largest organ.
 When it sends signals like itching or rash, it's worth listening—and taking the right next step.